adnanhaq30/blog/_posts/[unpublished]-2022-07-04-hacking-larksuite.md

-To do that we wrote the quick Javascript function, Which extracts user information from the Larksuite app, and hence allowed us to extract the following information about the apps:
+To do that we wrote the quick Javascript function, Which extracts user information from the Larksuite app, and hence could have allowed us to extract the following information about the apps:

 - app_access_token